 | How it works | A staffing partner sources, vets, and employs contractors on your behalf.
 They embed in your team as long-term members. | You find the talent yourself.
 The EOR legally employs them in their country, handling payroll, taxes, and compliance. | You set up a legal entity in the developer's country and hire them directly as full employees. |

 | Who finds the talent | The provider -- but quality varies widely.
-Traditional providers place from a small bench.
-Modern providers match from large vetted networks and can deliver candidates in days, not weeks. | You do.
-An EOR is employment infrastructure, not a sourcing service. | You do.
+Traditional providers place from a small bench of developers already on their payroll.
+Modern providers match from large vetted networks (thousands of developers) and can deliver candidates in days, not weeks. | You do.
+An EOR is employment infrastructure, not a sourcing service.
+You need your own pipeline or a separate recruiter. | You do.
 You recruit, interview, and select candidates yourself (or hire a recruiter at 15-25% of first-year salary). |

 | Speed to first hire | Days to weeks.
 Provider handles sourcing and vetting in parallel. | Depends entirely on your sourcing.
-Once you have a candidate, EOR onboarding takes 1-4 weeks. | Months.
-Entity registration alone takes 4-12 weeks in most LATAM countries. |
+Once you have a candidate, EOR onboarding takes 1-4 weeks depending on the country. | Months.
+Entity registration alone takes 4-12 weeks in most LATAM countries, then you start recruiting. |

-| Compliance | Provider handles everything -- contracts, payroll, tax filings, local labor law. | EOR handles everything -- the developer is legally their employee. | You handle it.
-Local counsel, tax registration, employment law compliance, annual filings. |
+| Compliance | Provider handles everything -- contracts, payroll, tax filings, local labor law. | EOR handles everything -- the developer is legally their employee, even though they work for you day-to-day. | You handle it.
+Local counsel, tax registration, employment law compliance, annual filings.
+Or you hire someone to manage it. |

 | Your control over compensation | Varies by provider.
-Traditional: the agency controls pay.
-Cost-plus: you set salary, bonuses, and raises directly. | Full control.
+Traditional staff aug: the agency controls pay (markup model).
+Cost-plus model: you set salary, bonuses, and raises directly. | Full control.
 You set the salary; the EOR processes payroll. | Full control.
 Standard employment relationship. |

-| Ongoing management support | Ranges widely.
-The best providers handle the full operational lifecycle while keeping you in direct contact with developers day-to-day. | Minimal.
-EOR handles employment admin.
-People management is yours. | None.
-You manage everything. |
+| Ongoing management support | Ranges widely by provider.
+Some offer placement only -- minimal support after the contract is signed.
+Others insert a project management layer between you and the developers.
+The best providers handle the full operational lifecycle (payroll, PTO, equipment, retention support) while keeping you in direct contact with your developers day-to-day. | Minimal.
+EOR handles employment admin (payroll, compliance).
+People management, performance, and retention are yours. | None.
+You manage everything -- HR, payroll systems, benefits administration, performance reviews, equipment, offboarding. |

 | Pricing structure | Monthly fee + developer compensation.
-Cost-plus: flat monthly fee per developer + salary.
-Markup: single rate with hidden margin. | Full employment costs + EOR platform fee (~$599/mo base) + add-on fees.
-Employer-side statutory costs add 30-40%+ in countries like Brazil. | Full employment costs + entity maintenance ($15,000-50,000/year). |
+Cost-plus model: a flat monthly fee per developer + developer salary.
+Markup model: single rate with hidden margin. | Full employment costs + EOR platform fee (~$599/mo base per employee) + onboarding/offboarding fees, currency markups, and country surcharges.
+Employer-side statutory costs (social security, 13th-month salary, severance accruals) add 30-40%+ to base salary in countries like Brazil. | Full employment costs + entity maintenance ($15,000-50,000/year depending on country) + local accounting/legal fees. |

 | Best for | Scaling engineering teams of 3-50+ developers.
-Cost-plus: long-term team building with sourcing, compliance, and retention support included. | Leadership or strategic hires who want a formal employment agreement, in a country where you don't have an entity. | Long-term commitment to a single country with 10+ employees. |
+Traditional: short-term capacity needs or project-based work.
+Cost-plus: long-term team building with sourcing, compliance, and retention support included. | Leadership or strategic hires who want a formal employment agreement, in a country where you don't have (and don't need) an entity. | Long-term commitment to a single country with 10+ employees.
+You're willing to invest upfront for maximum control, though employer-side statutory costs may offset the expected per-person savings. |

-| Operational risk | Low for compliance.
-Cost-plus reduces retention risk by aligning compensation incentives. | Low for compliance.
-Higher for retention and management. | High.
-You own compliance liability and entity maintenance. |
+| Operational risk | Low for compliance -- provider absorbs employment risk in both models.
+But traditional markup providers carry hidden retention risk: underpaid developers leave, and you start over.
+Cost-plus reduces this by aligning compensation incentives. | Low for compliance (EOR handles it).
+Higher for retention and management -- you're on your own. | High.
+You own compliance liability, employment disputes, and entity maintenance in a foreign jurisdiction. |

-| Developer preference | Modern providers use a contractor structure, which aligns with what senior engineers in markets like Brazil prefer: contracting through their own business entity for tax advantages. | Formal employment.
-Senior engineers may prefer contractor status for tax reasons. | Formal employment.
-Same constraint on senior talent pool. |
+| Developer preference | Depends on the provider.
+Traditional providers often employ developers as full-time employees of the agency -- same formal employment structure, same talent pool constraints as EOR or direct hire.
+Modern providers use a contractor structure, which aligns with what senior engineers in markets like Brazil actually prefer: contracting through their own business entity for significant tax advantages. | Formal employment.
+Senior engineers -- particularly in Brazil -- may prefer contractor status for tax reasons.
+An EOR requires a formal employment relationship, which can narrow your senior talent pool. | Formal employment.
+Same constraint: experienced engineers who prefer contractor arrangements for tax efficiency may be less interested in a direct employment offer. |

 A note on the Staff Augmentation column: The table shows both traditional and more modern/cost-plus models because the differences between them are significant – affecting pricing, transparency, retention, and the talent you can attract.
 Remotely is an example of the modern cost-plus approach.
 We break down the two models in detail below.